open-aviation/tangram/docs/quickstart.md

 === "pip"

     ```sh
-    # assuming you have an active virtual environment with tangram installed
+    # assuming you have an active virtual environment with tangram_core installed
     pip install tangram_system
     ```